brainstormforce/simple-stripe-payments/readme.txt

 == Description ==

-The Really Simple Stripe Payments plugin allows you to accept credit card payments via Stripe payment gateway on your WordPress site easily.
+The Simple Stripe Payments plugin allows you to accept credit card payments via Stripe payment gateway on your WordPress site easily.

 It has a simple shortcode that lets you put Stripe ayment form anywhere on your site for a product or service.
 You can accept donation via Stripe also.